 FOSTERING A HEALTHY MINDYou are free to follow many different pathways to emotional and spiritual health, with dedicated tools and programs designed to foster a healthy mind.
 From art studios to wood-and-metal workshops, libraries and theaters, a game room, a pool table and table tennis, the “brain gym” with computers and software for cognitive fitness, arts studio, fiber arts, computer center, educational and social programming and more, you will find a wealth of recreational activities right here.

-DINING VENUESBoth the Garden and the Colonial Dining Rooms offer seated service.
-Reservations are not required but can be made in advance.
-The Colonial Room is a BYOB dining venue.
+The Garden Room offers seated service, and it is BYOB.
+Reservations are required.
 Wine, beer and champagne are welcome.
 Additionally, in the adjacent Willow Room, there is a resident-sponsored BYOB happy hour several nights each week.

 THE COFFEE SHOPThe Coffee Shop is a café-style, self-serve dining venue open for breakfast, lunch and dinner.
 Residents and staff may dine-in or take meals to-go.
 The Coffee Shop also offers light grocery store staple items for purchase.
 Special Needs: Special diets in the dining rooms may be accommodated.

 CATERINGDining Services offers a variety of catering for any occasion, either dining-in or “to go” including: receptions, formal dining, buffet, casual dining party trays, baked goods and Hors d’oeuvres.

 SPECIAL OCCASIONSThe Gathering Room, Holly Room, Willow Room and Linden Room are all available for your special dining event.